DCEM: A deep complementary energy method for solid mechanics: Introduction

 \section{Introduction}

+The laws of nature can be described and approximated through various means, including partial differential equations (PDEs), which reflect the relationship of physical quantities with space and time.
+PDEs stand as a foundational tool for describing the laws of nature, playing a crucial role in fields like numerical weather prediction and computational solid mechanics \cite{loss_is_minimum_potential_energy}.
+Take the discoveries of Kepler and Newton as a specific example for illustrating the importance of PDEs, it can be observed that Newton's discovery of PDEs explained the underlying mechanisms responsible for elliptic orbits based on Kepler's data-driven models.
+As a result, the PDEs model is an abstract and symbolic representation of big data.
+PDEs have exhibited remarkable durability in engineering design, enabling the successful landing of spacecraft on the moon \cite{brunton2016discovering}.

-The laws of nature can be approximated and described by various means, among which partial differential equations can reflect the relationship of physical quantities with space and time, so they have become an important tool for describing physical laws \citet{loss_is_minimum_potential_energy}.
-In real world applications, it is highly unlikely for partial differential equations to have an analytical solution, and one has to resort to numerical methods to get approximate solutions.
-There are several traditional numerical methods to obtain the approximate solutions, such as the established finite element method (FEM) \citet{zienkiewicz2005finite}, the finite difference method \citet{darwish2016finitevolumemethod}, the finite volume method \citet{leveque2007finitedifferentialmethod}, and mesh-free method \cite{zhang2016material}.
-These methods have been developed and used for a long time, and they are reliable numerical methods, especially FEM in solid mechanics simulation.
+Obtaining an analytical solution to PDEs is important in the process of engineering applications, which is often unlikely in real-world applications, necessitating the use of numerical methods to approximate the analytical solution.
+There are several traditional numerical methods for approximating solutions of PDEs, including the well-established finite element method (FEM) \cite{zienkiewicz2005finite,hughes2012finite,bathe2006finite,reddy2019introduction}, the finite difference method \cite{darwish2016finitevolumemethod}, the finite volume method \cite{leveque2007finitedifferentialmethod}, and mesh-free method \cite{zhang2016material,liu2003mesh,rabczuk2004cracking,nguyen2008meshless,rabczuk2007three,rabczuk2019extended}.
+These methods have been developed and used for a long time, and are considered reliable numerical methods, especially FEM in solid mechanics simulation.
 Different trial and test functions produce various finite element numerical methods.
 The essence of FEM is to find the optimal solution in the approximate function space.
-However, constructing different elements requires a considerable brainpower cost \citet{wang2022cenn}.
+However, constructing different elements requires a significant amount of cognitive cost \cite{wang2022cenn}.
+FEM has proven to be highly effective for many nonlinear problems, but solving the nonlinear problem by FEM involves assembling a complex tangent matrix and residual vector in the implicit FEM scheme.
+Furthermore, the explicit FEM scheme often faces conditional stability constraints, which demand small time increments \cite{koric2009explicit}.